Welcome to Fair Isle Primary School

 The building is at the heart of the local community in Templehall, Kirkcaldy, and is very well used, especially since the launch of our 'Opportunities for All' project funded by the Big Lottery.
 Our Community Lounge, Parents' Room and gym facilities are well used by a variety of groups during and beyond the school day.
 There is a daily breakfast club for pupils.

 We have excellent facilities to allow for greater parent and carer involvement.
 Our resident Family Worker supports pupils and families.

-Fair Isle Primary is a Restorative School and the pupils participate in Cool in School training both of which help the pupils examine how their actions and behaviours affect others.
+Fair Isle Primary is Leader in Me, 7 habits school, which help the pupils examine how their actions and behaviours affect others.
 We have Primary 7 Senior Leaders who complete a range of duties.
-We are a Rights Respecting and Health Promoting School.

-There is an active Pupil Council and our Eco Committee - Eco Extreme which has parent and pupil members also meet regularly.
+There is an active Junior Lighthouse team who meet regularly.
 There is a Parent Council which meets regularly in school allowing parents and staff to work together.